pushwerk/xmpp_simple/README.md

 # XmppSimple

-A simle xmpp parser gem with PLAIN auth
+A simle xmpp implementation using celluloid intended to work with https://github.com/l3akage/ccs

 ## Installation